ameyakarkal/dp-203/docs/processing/azure-stream-analytics.md

 ```
 - depends on the event that was captured
 - overlap may or may not occur
+- alerts when event enters or exists the window
 - goes back 10 seconds from each event that is captured

 ### session